shane-harper/Polyglot/README.md

-Polyglot - Localization Plugin for Unity3D
+Polyglot2 - Localization Plugin for Unity3D
 ===============================

-A simple localization plugin for Unity3D
+A simple localization plugin for Unity3D.

+This is a rewrite based on my findings from using the previous version on 2 projects.
+Some features have been removed, such as sprite localization and font switching.
+These features may be re-added in the future.

 Features
 --------

-- Easily expandible object replacement
+- Easily expandible string replacement
-    - Strings
-    - Sprites
-    - AudioClips
-    - Fonts
-- GameObject/Behaviour toggling
+- GameObject toggling
-- CSV import/export
+- CSV import (tested with Google Sheets)
 - Default localization selection
-- Editor window with summary
-    - Includes missing keys value warnings
 - Preview localization in editor
-- Saving last setting between sessions (PlayerPrefs)
+- Saving of last setting between sessions (PlayerPrefs)

 Known Issues
 --------

 - CSV import/export needs re-writing
     - Does not support double quotes
     - Does not support new line characters (use '\n')